hellbox/srob-migration/content/reviews/delicious-nothingness.md

 name = "Delicious nothingness" title = "Delicious nothingness" dek = "A new book offers up all the dish about the 2016 Republican presidential candidates.
-But does any of this salacious gossip really matter?" facebookauto = "Here's something Marco Rubio actually said, according to a friend: \u201dIt\u2019s amazing...I can call up a lobbyist at four in the morning, and he\u2019ll meet me anywhere with a bag of forty thousand dollars in cash.\u201d" twitterauto = "Why would anyone read a 400-page book about presidential candidates with no policy in it?
+But does any of this salacious gossip really matter?" type = "Review"facebookauto = "Here's something Marco Rubio actually said, according to a friend: \u201dIt\u2019s amazing...I can call up a lobbyist at four in the morning, and he\u2019ll meet me anywhere with a bag of forty thousand dollars in cash.\u201d" twitterauto = "Why would anyone read a 400-page book about presidential candidates with no policy in it?
 Because gossip." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-wilderness.md"]